kodell80305/dune-weaver-wled/README.md

 ![image](https://github.com/user-attachments/assets/4e5b012e-39f0-4214-ad64-e3564760a754)

-Effects currently supported - it's relatively simple to add more, but I won't support the entire WLED list.
+Effects currently implemented - it's relatively simple to add more, but I won't support the entire WLED list.

 ![image](https://github.com/user-attachments/assets/1d8cc4c6-046f-4a80-a161-51e0ee746cd5)

+##Software

+This is implemented as a flask web server thread and a backend thread that runs the rpi_ws281x software.
+The rpi_ws281x needs to run as root, while the flask web server doesn't/shouldn't (although it currently does ...).
+Even at root the flask server has permissions with reading/writing to /dev/mem (required by rpi_281x).
+I think I've overcome these with this architecture, but this is still an area of concern as I don't fully understand some of the problems I've seen.
+If you have problems it's most likely from either the wiring or some arcane permission problem that occurs on your system but not mine.
+Please let me know so I can work through them.